pierrepaleo/portal/doc/chambollepock.rst

     $$

 so it involves the computation of the inverse of :math:`\id + \tau A^T A`, which is an ill-posed problem.
-This inverse can be computed if :math:`A` is a convolution (since it is diagonalized by the Fourier Transform), but this is not the case in general.
+This inverse can be computed if :math:`A` is a convolution (since it is diagonalized by the Fourier Transform), for example in the deblurring case, but this is not the case in general.

 We'll consider the case in which :math:`A^T A` is not easily invertible.
 The optimization problem has to be rewritten.
 We'll make use of the following equalities :